Instructor-Initiated Withdrawal FAQs

 An instructor must initiate an administrative withdraw for a non-attending student

-at any point during the first five instructional days of the quarter if the student does not contact the instructor to indicate their intention to remain
+at any point during the first ten instructional days of the quarter (eight days in summer) if the student does not contact the instructor to indicate

-**All Instructor-Initiated Withdrawal requests must be submitted using the online form; email will not be accepted.
+Use the online form to submit Instructor-Initiated Withdrawal requests.
+Requests must be submitted using the online form; email will not be accepted.

 The Department of Education specifies that an institution must return funds for which it is responsible as soon as possible but not later than 30 days after the date the institution becomes aware that the student will not or has not begun attendance.

 We no longer have the option to report a grade for non-attendance at the end of the quarter.
-All students who do not begin attending in the first five days are to be reported via the Instructor-Initiated Withdrawal procedure.
+All students who do not begin attending in the first ten days are to be reported via the Instructor-Initiated Withdrawal procedure.

 The Department of Education still requires the financial aid office to calculate a repayment and return funds, even if we exceed the required time frame for reporting.